heliocloud-data/platform/tools/fileregistry/CloudMe-data-access-spec-0.3.md

 The default expected search capability is [time range) (start time within desired range).

-Anything past **filesize** is fully optional; the minimal API expects only a start time, key aka filehandle, and file size IN THAT ORDER in the actual file index.
+Anything past **filesize** is fully optional; the minimal API expects only a start time, datakey aka filehandle, and file size IN THAT ORDER in the actual file index.
 It is up to individual client programs to do anything past that.

 Any metadata included in this per-file index must be defined in the <id>.info json file to allow parseability.